by Texas Homesteader ~

 As it is, if we want cookies I bring out the butter, sugar and flour and bake them up from scratch.

-Yeah it takes more time, but time is something I’m afforded since I’m not sitting in gridlock traffic to get to a job where I sit at a desk all day.
+Yeah it takes more time, but time is something I’m afforded now since I’m not sitting in gridlock traffic to get to a corporate job where I sit at a desk all day.

 Now there is a caveat to this whole doing everything ourselves lifestyle.
 Yeah it’s extra work, but it’s empowering work.